The other day I was driving down the road when off in the distance I saw what looked like a wind chime hanging from a neighbor’s gutters.

-Gutter guards are designed to mainly to keep debris from entering and clogging your gutters and ice from damaging your gutters.
+Gutter guards are designed to keep debris from entering and clogging your gutters and ice from damaging your gutters.
 This prevents gutters from falling off your roof.

-Gutter guards are made from varying materials.
-With each having their own set of pros and cons (see our review of gutter guards here).
-Some gutter guards you place over the gutter and attach it to the outer lip of the gutter and the shingle, or place it underneath the shingle then screw it.
+Gutter guards are made from varying materials, with each having its own set of pros and cons (see our review of gutter guards here).
+Some gutter guards you place over the gutter and attach to the outer lip of the gutter and the shingle, or place it underneath the shingle and then screw it.

 Raindrop Gutter Guards